mwaseem75/iris-climate-change/README.md

 ## Summary
 Climate change is one of the important issues that face the world in this technological era.
-The best proof of this situation is the historical temperature change.
+According to NASA, Water Vapour, Carbon dioxide(CO₂), Methane, Nitrous oxide, Chlorofluorocarbons(CFCs) contribute to the greenhouse effect.
+Over the last century, human activities have increased concentrations of this natural greenhouseThe best proof of this situation is the historical temperature change.
+These human-produced temperature increases are commonly referred to as [**global warming**](https://climate.nasa.gov/resources/global-warming-vs-climate-change/).

 IRIS Climate Chage application investigates the reality of the increase in temperatures linked to industrial activities and the greenhouse effect.
-And before this investigation, the aim of this part enlight the significant sides of the temperature change data for each area.
-This application uses [The Food and Agriculture Organization (FAO) Climate Change](https://www.fao.org/faostat/en/#data/ET) dataset and to present data with the help of [**Python Flask Web**](https://flask.palletsprojects.com/) Framework, [**Pandas Python data analysis**](https://pandas.pydata.org/) Liabrary, [**Plotly Open Source Graphing Library for Python**](https://plotly.com/python/) and [**Plotly JavaScript Open Source Graphing Library**](https://plotly.com/javascript/) Library.

 ## Features
 * Import [The Food and Agriculture Organization (FAO) Climate Change](https://www.fao.org/faostat/en/#data/ET) dataset by using [LOAD DATA (SQL)](https://irisdocs.intersystems.com/iris20212/csp/docbook/DocBook.UI.Page.cls?KEY=RSQL_loaddata) functionality
 * Web application with the help of [**Python Flask Web**](https://flask.palletsprojects.com/) Framework
 * [**Pandas Python data analysis**](https://pandas.pydata.org/) Liabrary, [**Plotly Open Source Graphing Library for Python**](https://plotly.com/python/)
 * [**Plotly JavaScript Open Source Graphing Library**](https://plotly.com/javascript/) Library
+######Data Science (Analysis and Visualization)
-* Map Animation to show global surface climate change
+* **Map Animation** to show global surface climate change from 1961 to 2021.
-* Bar Graph to show top 10 most and least temprature change
+* **Bar Graph** to show ten most countries that suffer from temperature change.
+* **Bar Graph** to show ten countries that suffer from temperature change at the very least in the last ten years
 * Climate Change analusis
 * Line Graph to show trends
 * Another Chart to display same